-In China, 2013, scientists were able to grow a human tooth from scratch using stem cells taken from urine.
+In China, in 2013, scientists were able to grow a human tooth from scratch using stem cells taken from urine.

-Spiked and studded dog-collars derive from the days of the Ancient Greeks, who would give their sheep-dogs sharply spiked collars to protect their necks from wolves whilst they watched over a Sheppard’s flock at night.
+Spiked and studded dog collars derive from the days of the Ancient Greeks, who would give their sheep-dogs sharply spiked collars to protect their necks from wolves whilst they watched over a Sheppard’s flock at night.

 The world record for the largest pineapple was grown in 2011 by Christine McCallum from Bakewell, Australia.
 The pineapple measured 32cm long and weighed an incredible 8.28kg!

 A study has shown that a male zebra finch is less likely to court a female zebra finch if he did not form any social friendships with female zebra finches when younger.

 Artist Salvador Dalí would often get out of paying for drinks and meals by drawing on the checks, making them priceless works of art and, therefore, un-cashable.